ClibMouse/ClickHouse/src/Parsers/Kusto/KQL_ReleaseNote.md

 ## KQL implemented features

+# May , 2023

+## Bugfixes
+ - Fix core dump when table is missing in pipeline

 # April XX, 2023
 ## Bugfixes
  - Corrected an issue with parse_url in which hostnames and port numbers were not correctly parsed.